BaoGeist/Entertainment-Library-V1.2/README.md

 # Entertainment-Library-V1.1
 Created for the sole purposes of tracking the animes, movies, shows, books and whatnot using basic text file and excel interactions (as well as having some fun).
-Version with GUI will be created in the future.

 Features as of 09.05.2021: